skovtunenko/go-style-guide/README.md

 * Use 'ok' as second argument to functions that return a bool of whether an operation completed successfully, such as map indexing or type assertions
 * Use descriptiveName for variables used more than a few lines from declaration
 * Where possible, use *i* for indexes, *n* for counts(eg bytes read), *err* for errors
-* Do not use exported names that stutter with the package name - eg use *netscaler.Client*, not *netscaler.NetscalerClient*
+* Do not use exported names that stutter with the package name - eg use *http.Client*, not *http.HTTPClient*
 * Packages should be named according to the problem they provide code for.
 * Package names should be singular
 * Avoid using named imports.
 If imports clash, named imports can be used, but you should also question content of the packages (if they're our own)